Andy Roddick Net Worth, Personal life & Playing Style

 Biography and Personal Life

-Through endorsements, he has made tens of millions of money.
-Andy Roddick had a career record of 612-213 with a 74.18% winning rate, and he won 32 titles.
+Through endorsements, Roddick has made tens of millions of money.
+He had a career record of 612-213 with a 74.18% winning rate, and he won 32 titles.
 Following his tennis career retirement, Roddick has turned his attention to his company.
 This Andy Roddick organization works to provide low-income children with the tools they need to realize their full potential via education and mentorship centered on sports.

 Early Life